CHEM 4630

 - Essay Marking Guideline

-- *** This is under construction ***Please fill out the essay submission form here: Testform
+- Please fill out the research paper approval form here: Research Paper Approval Form

 Protein Dynamics Movies:

-The following two movies were taken from the WWW site
+The following two movies were taken with permission from the WWW site

 (Dr. Kneller's WWW Site)